-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 "Nearly 70 per cent of Americans are expected to hit the online or traditional shops over the weekend," LCG senior market analyst Ipek Ozkardeskaya said.
 "The pre-sales data indicate a better performance compared to last year; early numbers point at a solid 18-per-cent year-on-year increase in November sales so far.
 U.S. households' holiday spending could increase as much as 4% compared with last year, according to Bloomberg news."

-Shares of retailers like Amazon and Macy's were slightly higher in premarket trading.
-Shares of Wal-Mart and Target were little changed.
+Shares of retailers like Amazon, Macy's and Wal-Mart were higher in premarket trading.
+Best Buy and J.C.
+Penney shares were also up.

 On the data side, U.S. investors get the Markit Flash composite purchasing managers index just after the markets open.
 Consensus forecasts range from 55.1 to 55.5 down from the previous month's reading of 55.7.
 The index offers an early estimate of private sector output.